quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 packet) or give the user the option to switch between client and server perspectives manually.

-# Events {#events}

-A qlog event is specified as a generic object with a number of member fields and their associated data.
-Depending on the protocol and use case, the exact member field names and their formats can differ across implementations.
-This section lists the main, pre-defined and reserved field names with specific semantics and expected corresponding value formats.

-An Event is defined in {{event-def}} as:
+# Abstract Event Class {#abstract-event}

+Events are logged at a time instant and convey specific details of the logging use case.
+An abstract Event class containing fields common to all events is defined in {{event-def}}.

 ~~~ cddl
 Event = {